-This is your annual report about your drinking water quality, also called a Consumer Confidence Report or CCR.
+This is your annual report about drinking water quality, also called a Consumer Confidence Report or CCR.
 Having clean, safe water is one of the most important services we provide, and we want you to be as informed as possible about your drinking water.

 This report is intended to provide peace of mind and confidence in your drinking water.
-Here we explain where you water comes from, the results of sampling that we have performed, and what we are doing to protect you and your family.
-We are proud to report that the water we provide to you has met all federal and state requirements in 2021.
+Here we explain where your water comes from, the results of the sampling that we have performed, and what we are doing to protect you and your family.
+We are proud to report that the water we provide to you has met all federal and state requirements in 2022.

 If upon reading this report, you have any questions, or don't feel that peace of mind, please reach out.
-You may contact us at (812) 923-9821 or gredden@visitgreenvillein.com.
+You may contact us at (812) 923-9821 or at the Water Utility Office located at 9706 Clark St in Greenville.